Ch 1: Crime Control in

 deviance is functional, then perhaps communities encourage, promote and

 society can promote behavior it also desires to eliminate.
-He goes
+We go

 further, however, by questioning their consensus assumptions about what